Heejoy/Heejoy.github.io/README.md

     <img src="https://github.com/Heejoy/Heejoy.github.io/blob/main/Gifs/Commit.gif?raw=true" width="550" height="auto" alt="Add New File">
 </div>

+_Uploading your resume on GitHub reflects Eater’s emphasis on documentation and communication_

 ### 4. **Set up Jekyll for your GitHub Pages site.**

 * In your GitHub repository, you need to create a new file named `_config.yml` for Jekyll configuration